wlipa/log_runes/README.md

 For example, it is easy to grep for a single session's log output, or the log output for a complete request, even if many requests are interleaved into the same log file.

-Beyond the debugging capabilities, Runic Logs tries to keep the log file output pleasant to work with by only occupying 10 columns of text.
+Beyond the debugging capabilities, LogRunes tries to keep the log file output pleasant to work with by only occupying 10 columns of text.
 It uses unicode to encode a full byte of data into each column position in a visually clear way.